jestjs/jest/website/docs/API.md

 ### `config.rootDir` [string]
 (default: The `pwd` the CLI is being executed from)

-The root directory that jest should scan for tests and modules within.
-If you put your jest config inside your `package.json` and want the root directory to be the root of your repo (the 99% common case), the value for this config param will default to the directory of the `package.json`.
+The root directory that Jest should scan for tests and modules within.
+If you put your Jest config inside your `package.json` and want the root directory to be the root of your repo (the 99% common case), the value for this config param will default to the directory of the `package.json`.

 ### `config.scriptPreprocessor` [string]
 (default: `undefined`)